CyVerse-learning-materials/learning-materials-home/docs/ds/de/doi.md

         - How you obtained, organized, and labeled your dataset.
         - How to reuse the data, such as which apps can analyze the data.
-        - The inventory (see Step 1.d) may be included as part of the ReadMe file.
+        - The inventory (see Step&nbsp;1.d) may be included as part of the ReadMe file.
         - If your data include sequences, the ReadMe should include a list of corresponding BioSample IDs.
         - Examples of good ReadMe files: